HackYourFuture/databases/Week2/LESSONPLAN.md

 #### Exercise

 Write a query that retrieves all managers with more than 3 employees reporting to them.
-In this query they should use DISTINCT and GROUP BY keywords with HAVING clause.
+Hint: In this query use DISTINCT and GROUP BY keywords with HAVING clause.

 #### Essence
 Having clause can only filter the rows with columns selected by the GROUP BY clause.